 Heterogeneous Networks

-With the onset of 5G, there will be a lot of deployment of densified networks to satisfy the demand for increased traffic.
-Most of the mobile traffic around 70% will be concentrated around high traffic centers like downtown of an urban city [11] [12].
-There will be small cells which would be deployable as ‘plug and play’ which is going to save a lot of CAPEX for the operators and as these smaller cells will have a small coverage area which will enable frequency to reuse possible being close to each other which will provide large capacity improvement [7].
+With the onset of 5G, there will be a lot of deployment of dense networks to satisfy the demand for increased traffic.
+High traffic centers like downtown of an urban city [11] [12] will have most of the mobile traffic around 70%.
+There will be small cells which would be deployable as ‘plug and play’ which is going to save a lot of CAPEX for the operators and as these smaller cells will have a small coverage area which will enable frequency to reuse possible being close to each other; which will provide large capacity improvement [7].

-With the incoming 5G spectrum allocation, speculations are that frequency spectrum for 5G will lie in very high frequencies of the order 30 GHZ, according to a study done with coverage and penetration of these waves in indoor environment will be very problematic.
+With the incoming 5G spectrum allocation; speculations are that frequency spectrum for 5G will lie in a very high frequencies of the order 30 GHZ, according to a study done with coverage and penetration of these waves in indoor environment will be very problematic.
 “Achieving indoor coverage at 30 GHz is highly problematic for all cases, and it is concluded that smaller base stations are necessary if frequencies of 10 GHz and above are to be used in future mobile networks.”
 [13].

 Here are some details about the cells which constitute a heterogeneous network.